Here’s what you need to know before sending money with Remitly vs TransferWise

 Similar to TransferWise, Remitly takes advantage of exchange rates by offering an almost zero mark-up exchange rate compared to banks and other digital remittance companies.

-You can even lock in your exchange rate when you place your transmission to ensure currency fluctuations do not affect it.
+You can even lock in your exchange rate when you place your transmission to ensure foreign currency fluctuations do not affect it.

 Both money transfer startups offer seamless sign-up, login, user interfaces, and processes.
 Making a transaction is as easy as sending an email or making a purchase on Amazon.

 You can access their services via your favorite device, too; desktop, smartphone, and tablet.
 You can register and be up and running in a few moments, although you’ll need to verify your ID before making any transfers.
 You can use your Gmail or Facebook account to log in.

 You’ll not want to be in a rush, although having your ID and proof of address handy can save you time.

 Then you can send or receive money from your mobile app or web browser with a few taps.

 Remitly provides a 100% satisfaction-or-your-money-back guarantee, which is assuring.